ibliskavka/bliskavka-com/App/source/_posts/10x-api-start-time-boost.md

 The layer improved the load time, so it was good start, but I felt like it should be faster.

-I added some basic timers to my warmup function and discovered that almost 3 seconds was spent on parsing the individual table files from the zip file.
-There are about 217 file in total.
+I added some basic timers to my warmup function and discovered that almost 3 seconds was spent on parsing the 217 files from the zip file.

-I updated the code to parse the table files in parallel, which shaved off only about 500ms
+I updated the code to parse the table files in parallel but it only shaved off 500ms.

 ## Attempt 3